RaniaZaier/ML-UV-spectrum-prediction/README.md

 - XGBoost Regressor

 # Training Strategy
-- Input features: descriptors like HOMO, LUMO, gap, n_electrons, etc.
-(TDDFT-related features like excitation energy or oscillator strength are excluded for the target system)

 - Training data: all systems except the target system

-- Test data: the target system, for which we simulate the prediction of its UV spectrum

-The true TDDFT spectrum of the target system is used only for performance evaluation.
+- Test data: the target system, for which we simulate the prediction of its UV spectrum The true TDDFT spectrum of the target system is used only for performance evaluation.

 # Evaluation Metrics